lbr38/documentation/docs/en/guides/motionui.rst

 =====================================================
-[Linux] - Video Surveillance with Motion and Motion-UI
+[Linux] - Video Surveillance with Motion-UI
 =====================================================

 **Motion-UI** is a web-based User Interface developed to facilitate the operation and configuration of **motion**, a popular open-source motion detection software commonly used for video surveillance.